Published By Janet Gershen-Siegel at May 2nd, 2018

 Most companies approved had been in business for one year or more.
 Most business owners approved had a credit score of 600 or better.
 And most companies approved had $130,000 or more in annual revenue.
 The maximum advance is equivalent to 100% of the total amount of invoice.
 Approval is in as little as one day.

 Get a fast advance of about 85% of the value of invoices.
 Most of the other 15% is paid later.
-There is a 8 – 30% factor fee.
+The factor fee is 3% + %/week outstanding.
 These fees are based on the time it takes for a customer to pay off the invoice.

 Learn business loan secrets with our free, sure-fire guide.

 Advantages include several flexible options.
-And merchant cash advances in particular can be approved with rather low minimum FICO scores.
+And some of them can get an approval with rather low minimum FICO scores.
 This choice makes Fundera an option for entrepreneurs who do not have stellar credit.
 You can also get some forms of funding with fairly low annual revenues.
 Companies with comparably low annual revenue could get approvals for startup loans and personal loans for business.

 Disadvantages include your fees for invoice financing are based on how fast your customer pays, so any deadbeat customers will cost you.